ChotanSharma/readme-file-ready/README.md

       * [Questions](#questions)

       ## Installation
-      hdfbd f
+      Node modules, npm inquirer
       ## Usage
-      dfsm
+      The users download the files from github and node modules to run it.
       ## License
-      This project is license under MIT
+      This project is license under GNU
       ## Contributing
-      fbdnf
+      Chotan Sharma
       ## Tests
       npm test
       ## Questions
-      please  feel easy to contact me at vjdsfskm.
-For more of my projects, you are aways welcome to my portfolio at https://github.com/sdvsn v.
+      please  feel easy to contact me at chotansharma@yahoo.com.
+For more of my projects, you are aways welcome to my portfolio at https://github.com/ChotanSharma.